YingxuH/DataSciencePosts/docs/LLM_notes.md

 ## Architecture
 Up to 2023, most of the trending LMs follow the transformer architecture.

+- **Encoder**: Fully visiable structure.
+No Causal mask.
+- **Decoder**: Tokens appearing at subsequent times are masked.
+- **Predix LM** (T5): Tokens representing the input prefix/instruction are fully visible to each other, while tokens in the real input can only see the preceding tokens.

 ### Embeddings
 Compared to traditional RNNs, the sequential feature of the input is not taken care of by the recurrent process.
 On the contrary, positional embedding handles this.